If you are a local student you may be eligible.

 All future students who have submitted an application will be contacted via email to schedule the interview.

-Students under 17 who have not completed year 10 will be required to get a School Exit Letter from their school or apply for a Regional Exemption Letter and provide this to complete the enrolment.
+Students under 17 and who had not completed Year 10 at school, will be required to complete a Transition from School form with their school to obtain a Regional Exemption from School to complete their enrolment.

 Local student means; you are an Australian citizen or permanent resident, a New Zealand citizen or a permanent humanitarian visa holder.